-20 - On military leadership, resilience and thinking, an interview with Richard Lawrence
+20 - On military leadership, resilience and thinking, A conversation interview with Richard Lawrence

 While serving in the military, Richard Lawrence was posted in Northern Island, Iran, and Afghanistan.
 Post leaving the Army, he sought ways to bring his experience and knowledge to the business.
 He married his military experience and business knowledge into one and launched CounterStrike.
 The company is responsible for handling all aspects of corporate problem-solving, planning, and resilience training.

 what business can learn from the military

 What leaders can do to help their staff be more resilient

 Richard shares lessons that he calls the art of counterstrike, he emphasizes the necessity to talk about "Why you want to take a lesson from one area of endeavor and take it to another level".

 He talks about taking every crisis as a crate of opportunity, which he refers to as the art of counterstrike.

 He gives listeners a glimpse about mission command – “This is a concept where subordinates are told what to do, not how to do it”.

 Benoit discusses how during extreme circumstances, one has no time for bureaucracy or follow a pre-planned process rather, it is more important to focus on the outcome